 This site is supported by our readers.
 We may earn a commission, at no cost to you, if you purchase through links.

-Remember: “Red on yellow, kill a fellow; red on black, friendly jack.”
+Think of a rhyme: “Red touch yellow, kill a fellow; red touch black, safe for Jack.”

 Table Of Contents